|Title:||Associate Head Coach|

 |Previous College:||Oral Roberts, '01|

-Steve Holm was named Associate Head Coach in 2014 after serving as an assistant coach at Sacramento State in 2013.
+Steve Holm completed his third season at Sacramento State in 2015.
+It was his second season as Associate Head Coach after serving as an assistant coach at Sacramento State in 2013.
 Holm serves as the pitching and catching coach and continues to assist with infielders and hitters.